Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 -  the CIDR range used in Amazon VPC must not overlap or cause a conflict with the CIDR block in the on-premises data center.

 # VPC
-VPC is an isolated network that you create in the AWS Cloud, consist of: VPC name + CIDR + Region Every instance must live inside of a VPC
+VPC is an isolated network that you create in the AWS Cloud, consist of: VPC name + CIDR + Region (regional service) Every instance must live inside of a VPC
 The same VPC can have more than one CIDR block (up to 5)